 Since 1950, more than 40 launch complexes have been constructed at the Cape, many of them now obsolete or dismantled.
 At the southern end are pads used to test fire Trident and Minuteman missiles, and small- and medium-sized unmanned space launchers such as Scout, Delta, and Atlas-Centaur.
 Toward the center of the site is "ICBM row" – a chain of a dozen or so major pads used for Redstone, Atlas, and Titan launches, including those of the manned Mercury and Gemini flights.
 At the northern end of ICBM row are Complex 37, used for the Saturn Is, and Complex 34, the site of the Apollo 1 fire in which three astronauts died.
 These all lie within Cape Canaveral Air Force Station.
 Still further north is Launch Complex 41, just within the border of the Air Force Station, and the Complexes 40 and 39, within Kennedy Space Center.
 These three Complexes are used to launch the largest American rockets and operate differently than the smaller pads to the south.
 Instead of each rocket being assembled and tested on the pad, it is put together and checked inside special buildings and then moved to the pad as the launch day approaches.
 The cores of Titan IIIs and IVs are assembled in the Vertical Integration Building, then moved on railtracks to another building where their solid boosters are attached, and finally transported to either Launch Complex 40 or 41 prior to liftoff.

 Launch Complex 39, the most northerly at the Cape, includes two launch pads, 39A and 39B, which were used by Saturn Vs during the Apollo program.
 Today they are the points of departure for the Space Shuttle which is put together in the Vertical Assembly Building then moved to its pad by a crawler-transporter a few weeks before launch.
 Other specialized buildings at KSC are used to check the Shuttle after its return from orbit and to prepare its payloads.
-A 4,500-m runway several kilometers to the west of Complex 39A enables the Shuttle to return directly to the Cape after each mission.
+A 4,500-meter runway several kilometers to the west of Complex 39A enables the Shuttle to return directly to the Cape after each mission.